Connect with others who understand.

 • Hemorrhage (bleeding) during childbirth

-Symptoms of moderate hemophilia B — 1 percent to 5 percent of factor IX — include:
+Signs of moderate hemophilia B — 1 percent to 5 percent of factor IX — include:

 • Bruising

-• Spontaneous bleeding episodes (bleeding for no apparent reason)
+• Spontaneous bleeding episodes

-Symptoms of severe hemophilia B — less than 1 percent of factor IX — include:
+Signs of severe hemophilia B — less than 1 percent of factor IX — include:

-• Bleeding after minor injuries
+• Bleeding episodes after minor injuries

 • Frequent spontaneous bleeding episodes